-Flowcalop: Flowforming process calibration via could optimisation
+Experiment 8 - Flowcalop: Flowforming process calibration via cloud optimisation

-The flow-forming is a manufacturing process in which the final shape of the piece is achieved by gradually reducing the thickness through a metal flow-forming technique.
+Flow-forming is a manufacturing process in which the final shape of the piece is achieved by gradually reducing the thickness through a metal flow-forming technique.
 The calibration of the process parameters is very expensive and difficult to achieve without using numerical optimisation techniques.

 Through this experiment, we plan to make business in the marketplace by using the computing power of the Cloud-HPC to offer a hefty solution to the end-users of this technology.